Honeycomb Floquet code[1]

 • \(\mathbb{Z}_q^{(1)}\) subsystem code — The dynamically generated logical qubit of the honeycomb Floquet code is generated by appropriately scheduling measurements of the gauge generators of the \(\mathbb{Z}_{q=2}^{(1)}\) subsystem stabilizer code corresponding to the Kitaev honeycomb model.
 However, since this subsystem code has zero logical qubits, the instantaneous stabilizer codes of the honeycomb code cannot be interpreted as gauge-fixed versions of this subsystem code.

 • Kitaev surface code — Measurement of each check operator of the honeycomb Floquet code involves two qubits and projects the state of the two qubits to a two-dimensional subspace, which we regard as an effective qubit.
 These effective qubits form a surface code on a hexagonal superlattice.
 Electric and magnetic operators on the embedded surface code correspond to outer logical operators of the Floquet code.
 In fact, outer logical operators transition back and forth from magnetic to electric surface code operators under the measurement dynamics.
-Inspired by this code, stabilizer measurement circuits consisting of two-body measurements have been designed for the surface code [11,12].
+Inspired by the honeycomb Floquet code, various weight-two measurement schemes have been designed [1719], with the scheme in Ref.
+[18] being a special case of DWR.
+Numerical comparisons have been performed [20].

 • Subsystem color code — Both honeycomb and subsystem color codes are generated via periodic sequences of measurements.
 However, any measurement sequence can be performed on the color code without destroying the logical qubits, while honeycomb codes can be maintained only with specific sequences.
 Honeycomb codes require a shorter measurement cycle and use fewer qubits at the given code distance [1].